rufuspollock/rufuspollock.com/content/post/so-what-now-or-so-what-and-what-i-am-not-up-to.md

 Specifically, Art Earth Tech provides living and working environments, networked together and part of a coherent culture founded on the possibility of awakening.
 Those living and working environments are designed at a practical level to be highly proximate and engaged with the current dominant mode of operating and discourse.

 Putting this concretely: hubs are in the centre of cities, not in some remote location of remarkable beauty.
-We participate in politics both conventionally and unconventionally (rather than staying aloof).
+We participate in politics both conventional and unconventional (rather than staying aloof).
 We create and start businesses -- and not just yoga studios.
 At the same time, these are all founded on awakening, and their very essence flows from and represents awakening (which is distinctly unconventional and different from the current dominant discourse).

-We are bridge of Zen awakening into the lived experience of 21st century capitalist, consumerist democracies.[cf the connection with Landmark: that was a bridge of Zen Satori into 1970s US].
+We are a bridge of Zen awakening into the lived experience of 21st century capitalist, consumerist democracies.[cf the connection with Landmark: that was a bridge of Zen Satori into 1970s US].

 Put simply, in 2020 you probably aren't -- and don't need to -- to become a Zen monk to discover and sustain awakening.

-And conversely, in 2020, the convergence of abundance and technology, epistemology and ontology, mean we are in a position to try out weaving awakening deep into the practicalities of daily life.
+And conversely, in 2020, the convergence of abundance and technology, epistemology and ontology, wisdom traditions and science mean we are in a position to try out weaving awakening deep into the practicalities of daily life.

 So why Art Earth Tech?
-The answer there is that being able to do that is still difficult.
+The answer there is that being able to do that is still very difficult.
 The equilibrium of this is hard.
 It is hard at the practical level e.g. going to work and remaining present, or finding work that pays enough and has the hours that permit presence to be maintained, or the living situation that supports community and balanced living etc.

-It is also hard at the level of the machine / being: if you engage a lot in "conventional" discourse or work it is easy to get lost in it (or the machinery to get triggered).
-Whilst Buddhist monasticism has been around since the Buddha and demonstrably stable and sustainable (if not massivley growing), it is not at all clear whether one can create this new "middle way".
+It is also hard at the level of the machinery of being: if you engage a lot in "conventional" discourse or work it is easy to get lost in it (or the machinery to get triggered).
+Whilst Buddhist monasticism has been around since the Buddha and demonstrably stable and sustainable (if not massively growing), it is not at all clear whether one can create this new "middle way".
 In addition, living (deeply) engaged[^1] / interwoven with conventional society / every day life brings specific challenges.[^2][^3]

 Being a demonstration that we can surmount those challenges, that we can forge a new middle way, that we can find satori in the city.
 That's a goal worth living for, worth standing for, worth giving my life for.
 So that's what I'm doing.

 [^1]: I don't want to imply that e.g. Plum Village is not engaged with conventional society or that Landmark is not part of every day life.
 But there is a substantive difference.
 The difference of the lay community (who e.g. need to earn livings etc) to the monastic community.
 Or of being in a landmark seminar and being at home or at work.

-[^2]: in a later post i can go into these in more detail.
+[^2]: In a later post i can go into these in more detail.

-[^3]: not for self for the future: What conversation are we engaged in?
+[^3]: Note for self for the future: What conversation are we engaged in?
 What conversational domain are we in?
 What reality are we shifting?

 ## Summary